Bedrock-OSS/bedrock-wiki/docs/items/attachables.md

 The `"binding"` key on the other hand accepts Molang, and the pivot point of whichever bone name is entered is set as the *root position* that the child bone and its children should inherit.

-For the value of `"binding"` we are using the Molang query `query.item_slot_to_bone_name`, which converts a slot name to a bone name, with the contextual variable `context.item_slot` as an argument.
+For the value of `"binding"` we are using the Molang query `q.item_slot_to_bone_name`, which converts a slot name to a bone name, with the contextual variable `context.item_slot` as an argument.
 This converts the name of the equipment slot this item resides in to its corresponding bone name in the player's geometry.
 The conversions are as follows:
 - `'main_hand'` → "rightitem"
 - `'off_hand'` → "leftitem"